ampproject/amp-github-apps/bundle-size/README.md

    * None of the other fields are required
 6. After creating the application, generate and download a private key.
 Also take note of the App ID
-7. Create a personal access token belonging to a GitHub _user_ with the `public_repo` and `read:org` permissions and note its access token.
+7. Create a personal access token belonging to a GitHub _user_ with the `repo` and `read:org` permissions and note its access token.
 8. Install the application on a GitHub repository that you want to use for testing.
 You might want to create a new repository for this purpose.
 9. Copy the `.env.example` file to `.env` and modify the fields based on the